freerailway/igmn/README.md

 # igmn

 The source code is under cleaning.
-We plan to finish it before the conference when we present (around 20th June).
+We believe this will not take long.